-The switch provides a browser interface that lets you configure and manage the switch remotely.
-After you set up your IP address for the switch, you can access the switch's Web interface applications directly in your Web browser by entering the IP address of the switch.
+The WGS3 LAYER 3 Switch provides a browser interface that lets you configure and manage the WGS3 LAYER 3 Switch remotely.
+After set up IP address for the WGS3 LAYER 3 Switch, you can access the WGS3 LAYER 3 Switch's Web interface applications directly in your Web browser by entering the IP address of the WGS3 LAYER 3 Switch.
 You can then use your Web browser to list and manage switch configuration parameters from one central location, just as if you were directly connected to the switch's console port.
 Web Management requires either Microsoft Internet Explorer 6.0 or later or Mozilla Firefox 1.5 or later.